MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/architecture.md

 Each hub you create has a default storage account.
 Each child project of the hub inherits the storage account of the hub.
 The storage account is used to store data and artifacts.

-To secure the shared storage account, Azure AI Studio uses both Azure RBAC and Azure attribute-based access control (Azure ABAC).
+To secure the shared storage account, Azure AI Foundry uses both Azure RBAC and Azure attribute-based access control (Azure ABAC).
 Azure ABAC is a security model that defines access control based on attributes associated with the user, resource, and environment.
 Each project has:

 - A service principal that is assigned the Storage Blob Data Contributor role on the storage account.
 - A unique ID (workspace ID).